We get a lot of questions about rye and gluten: does rye have gluten? how much compared to wheat? and is it the same type of gluten as that of wheat?

 According to this study, rye contains a mix of gluten proteins called secalins, different in their profile and properties to gliadins, another gluten protein, found in wheat.
 The broad range of gluten-related disorders makes it difficult to weigh whether one type of gluten causes a harsher reaction than the other.
 However according to this study, in the case of Celiac disease, gliadins (the gluten protein found in wheat) are higher in toxic and immunogenic peptides, causing a harsher reaction in patients*.

-While this is not a controlled scientific study in any way, anecdotally, we have heard from many customers that switching from wheat to rye helped them reduce or entirely eliminate symptoms associated with a mild gluten intolerance, making it a suitable alternative for them.
-We believe it is a question of trying what works for you!
+While this is not a controlled scientific study in any way, anecdotally, we have heard from many customers that switching from wheat to rye helped them reduce or entirely eliminate symptoms associated with mild gluten intolerance, making it a suitable alternative for them to wheat.
+We believe it's a question of trying what works for you and adjusting your diet accordingly.